danilodsp/ESC_STM32F411RE/README.md

     - Then, `qunatize_model.py` will quantize the model for STM32 deployment.
     - Run all evaluation scripts to check the model performance.

-2. **STM32 Deployment**:
+2. **STM32 Deployment, Build and Flash**:
     - Import the quantized model into STM32Cube.AI.
-    - Generate the C code and integrate it into the STM32 project.
+    - Integrate C code it into the STM32 project.

-3. **Build and Flash**:
-    - Use STM32CubeIDE to build the project.
     - Flash the firmware onto the STM32F411RE board.

 ## Usage

-- Connect a microphone to the STM32F411RE board (check pins used in the STM project).
+- Connect a microphone to the STM32F411RE board (check out pins used in the STM project).
 - Run the firmware to classify real-time audio input.
 - The classification results will be displayed via UART.